Howard County MD Real Estate Market Snapshot

 Is Howard County, MD still a strong seller market?

 Howard County favors sellers who price and prepare correctly.
-Buyers are active but value-driven, and homes aligned with recent neighborhood sales continue to sell efficiently.
+Buyers are active and well-researched, and homes that align with recent neighborhood comparable sales continue to sell efficiently.
+Homes that overprice or show poorly take longer and face more buyer requests for concessions.
+Call 240-385-9905 for a free first time homebuyer consultation.

 How much do school boundaries really affect value in Howard County, MD?